Mvalentino92/Julia_Modules/README.md

 **RomInt:** Uses Romberg Integration to find the area under a curve. *Uses a function as a parameter!*

-**TrapZ:** Uses the Trapazoidal Rule to give the area under a curve. *Uses Data Points*
+**TrapZ:** Uses the Trapazoidal method to give the area under a curve. *Uses Data Points*

-**UnevenTrapZ:** Uses the Trapazoidal Rule to give the area under a curve.
+**UnevenTrapZ:** Uses the Trapazoidal method to give the area under a curve.
 To be used when the data points are *NOT* evenly spaced.

 **CumTrapZ:** Estimates the data points of the integral.
 Works well with polynomials.
 Only should be used for visualization of the shape of the integral.
 Plotting is strongly advisable.